JPresting/2---Self-Hosted-Infrastructure/oraclecloud-postiz-selfhost/Readme.md

-# Self-Hosting Postiz on Oracle Cloud with Auto-Updates
+# 💎Self-Hosting Postiz on Oracle Cloud with Auto-Updates💎

 A complete guide to set up your own Postiz social media management platform on Oracle Cloud using Docker, Nginx, SSL certificates, and automatic updates.